 In this counseling answer:

 •I would recommend turning to your local imam.
-He will be best placed to talk to him about these matters with an Islamic perspective in mind which would mean he will be able to advise regarding porn.
+He will be best placed to talk to him about these matters with an Islamic perspective.

 •You can support him by buying him books on the topic that he can explore in his own time.

 Wa alaikum salaam wa rahmatulahi wa barakatuh sister,

 Inna lilahi wa Inna ilayi rajioon.
 Sorry to hear of the passing of your husband.
 May Allah make it easy for you and grant him the highest status in Jannah.

 You are now in a position where you are raising your children as a single parent.
 This comes with many struggles, but the one you are facing now is with your teen son and your worry about how to educate him in matters relating to puberty now that your husband is no longer here.
 It is particularly concerning now that you have discovered that he has been watching porn.

 It is much easier and perhaps appropriate for a male to discuss such matters with him, but without your husband, you would now like to find another male but do not know of any.